 Cellulitis is a deep infection of the skin caused by bacteria.
-It usually affects
+It often affects the

-the arms and legs.
-It can also develop around the eyes, mouth, and anus, or on the
+arms and legs.
+It can also develop around the eyes, mouth, and anus, or on the belly

-belly.
-Normal skin can be affected by cellulitis, but it usually happens after some
+(abdomen).
+Normal skin can be affected by cellulitis.
+But it often happens after some

 type of injury causes a skin break, including trauma or surgery.
 Once the skin breaks,

 What causes cellulitis?

 Cellulitis is often caused when bacteria enter a wound or area where there is no skin.